-- be New Zealand citizens or permanent residents; or have completed Year 12, and have completed or are in the process of completing Year 13 at a New Zealand School (or an equivalent foundation level course at a New Zealand tertiary institution)
+1.2 Who have completed Year 12 and have completed or are in the process of completing Year 13 at a New Zealand school (or an equivalent foundation level course at a New Zealand tertiary institution).

-- be intending to enrol, or are enrolled for the first year (100-level papers) of full-time, full-year undergraduate degree-level study at the University of Otago for the first time in the year following the closing date
+1.3 Are intending to enrol or have enrolled for the first time for full-time degree-level, undergraduate study at the University of Otago for the first time.

-- provide details of involvement in activities at school, in the community, and/or in sport and cultural pursuits in which they have shown leadership
+- Involvement in activities at school, in the community, and/or in sport and cultural pursuits in which leadership has been shown.

 Selection of recipients

-The Selection Panel, consisting of the Deputy Vice-Chancellor External Engagement in the chair, the Director of Planning and Funding, the Director of Campus and Collegiate Life Services, the Head of Schools' Liaison, the Manager, Undergraduate Entrance Scholarships, or their nominees, and up to four further nominees of the Scholarships Committee, shall consider the following factors in recommending the award of the scholarships:
+The Selection Panel, consisting of the Deputy Vice-Chancellor External Engagement in the chair, the Director of Planning and Funding, the Director of Campus and Collegiate Life Services, the Head of Schools' Liaison, the Manager, Undergraduate Entrance Scholarships, or their nominees, and up to four further nominees of the Scholarships Committee, shall consider the following factors in awarding the scholarships:

-- Year 1 - In instances where a recipient is not taking up the offer of accommodation in a University or University-affiliated residential college, the scholarship will consist of a tuition fee waiver at the domestic fee status rate, if applicable, and a $5,000 contribution to general living costs paid in installments after course confirmation.
+- Year 1 - In instances where a recipient is not taking up the offer of accommodation in a University or University-affiliated residential college, the scholarship will normally consist of a tuition fee waiver at the domestic fee status rate (if the recipient is not eligible for Fees Free), and a $5,000 contribution to general living costs paid in installments after course confirmation.